Nass2912/JsTheWeirdParts/README.md

     So, we can do a.toFixed(2) and get back 3.00 since the toFixed is a method built-in the protoype of object Number

     Pretty cool right
+    So, let's say we have a string const myName = "johnny"
+    console.log(myName.length) // returns 6

+    const myObjName = new String("Johnny")
+    console.log(myObjName.length) // returns 6

+    So, in these cases, JS wraps up our myName inside of that prototype object automatically and then we get access to the methods inside of that prototype of String